axtu/Rcount/README.md

 2. Check the source_V2/p502_process_multireads, source_V2/p502_format_wizard, source_V2/p502dataAnalysisRNA folders to find the .pro files.
 Convert all three files as follows: ```qmake -spec macx-xcode p502_<project name>.pro```; this process will automatically attach the necessary frameworks to each module’s project
-3. Open projects in Xcode; add seqan headers as follows: select the project file and click on the “target” (Rcount-<format,multireads or distribute>
+3. Open projects in Xcode; add seqan headers as follows: select the project file and click on the “Target” (Rcount-<format,multireads or distribute>
 go to “Headers search path” (open Basic + Level views), add /path/to/Rcount/folder/source_V2/ to the list of paths; this way the header files from seqan folder will be linked
-4. Move to “Linker” entry and add “-lz” to “Other Linker Flags” in order to link zlib 5*.
-Additionally you might want to configure the project for building a release version; to do that open “Product->Scheme” and change “Debug” option to “Release”
+4. Move to “Linker” entry and add “-lz” to “Other Linker Flags” in order to link zlib 5.(*) Additionally you might want to configure the project for building a release version; to do that open “Product->Scheme” and change “Debug” option to “Release”

 The projects may now be build with “Product->Build” or simply Cmd+B